ioi/isolate/README.md

 - pkg-config
 - headers for the libcap library (usually available in a libcap-dev package)
-- headers for the libsystemd library (libsystemd-dev package) for compilation of isolate-cg-keeper

 You may need `a2x` (found in [AsciiDoc](https://asciidoc-py.github.io/a2x.1.html)) for building manual.
 But if you only want the isolate binary, you can just run `make isolate`